What is it that brings your kids thrills at Halloween?

 MORE New Jersey Places to Visit with Halloween Attractions

 With help from our friends at Visit South Jersey we’ve also added these New Jersey Halloween attractions.

 The Haunted Haddonfield Walking Tours, Haddonfield, NJ (2023)

 The Haunted Haddonfield Walking Tours in Downtown Haddonfield will happen mid to late October.
 Take a walking tour of old Haddonfield as author William Meehan Jr. regales you with ghost stories and legends from his popular paperback, Haunted Haddonfield.
 The tour begins at Greenfield Hall and winds past the cemetery and familiar homes along the way.
 The tour last about one hour and can be enjoyed by everyone.
 Make sure you bring a flashlight!
 Learn more here.

-A Spooky Lantern Tour & Campfire Storytelling event is being held at Whitesbog Village Saturday, October 27 from 7 – 9 pm.
+A Spooky Lantern Tour & Campfire Storytelling event is being held at Whitesbog Village Saturday, October 28, 2023 from 5 – 9 pm.
 Celebrate Halloween at Historic Whitesbog Village!
-Choose your adventure: Haunted Lantern Tour, Scary Stories & Music around the Campfire, Haunted Wagon Ride, and Haunted Hike.
-Cider, hot chocolate, and apple cider doughnuts will be available at the General Store.
+Choose your adventure: Haunted Lantern Tour, campfire & Wagon Ride.
+Smore’s will be available at the General Store.
 There are only a limited number of tickets available.
-Learn more here.